Adrian10988/SimpleMapper/README.md

 # Important Gotchas!
 - SimpleMapper is only focused on mapping DTOs.
 As such it only works mapping the following primitives `bool`, `string`, `int`, `long`, `decimal`, `double`.
 It will ignore reference types.
 If you need to map nested types, map them separately then aggregate them yourself.
+- SimpleMapper only tries to map what it can by default.
+This means it will skip over properties that are not present on the destination type.
+This can be overridden by applying the `[RequireAllProperties]` attribute at the class level.